0100101101011010/food/foodventures/_posts/2019-08-22-what-i-ate-north-italy-edition-milan.md

 ### Dinner at Osteria Brunello

 Our last dinner in the city was at Osteria Brunello, a restaurant known for serving up quality traditional Milanese food.
+Overall it was a wonderful meal to wrap up our trip to Milan.
+The only thing that put on damper on the experience is the number of street hawkers and beggars harrassing the people sitting outside.
+We also sat outside, but luckily near the inside corner, so we were insulated by the other tables.
+It was still very awkward to watch them repeatedly approached by people asking for money, selling cigarettes, offering photos with roses, etc...

 ![gazpacho appetizer at osteria brunello](/food/foodventures/images/osteria-brunello-gazpacho.jpg){:width="30%"}{: .image-left} ![bread at osteria brunello](/food/foodventures/images/osteria-brunello-bread.jpg){:width="30%"}{: .image-left}